rozek/notes-on-gundb/README.md

 Usage:

 ```
-  if (Gun.ValueIsGarbage(Candidate)) { ... }
+  if (GUN.ValueIsGarbage(Candidate)) { ... }
 ```

-> Nota bene: for the sake of simplicity, this function has been designed as a method of the GunDB _context_, although it does not use that context.
-Implementing it that way, however, avoids having to always ensure that it is invoked as a _static_ method of the "class" `GUN`
+> Nota bene: conceptionally, this function is a _static_ method of the "class" `GUN` - but for sake of simplicity it may also be applied to a GunDB _context_, which simply reduces the number of potential typos

 ### &lt;context&gt;.Contents ###